-The people are friendly and approachable at all levels and I had lots of opportunities to attend meetings and lunches with senior partners.
-And it’s OK to ask questions: at times you might be helping colleagues to think about things in a completely new way.
+The people are friendly and approachable at all levels, and I had lots of opportunities to attend meetings and lunches with senior partners.
+And it’s OK to ask questions.
+You might even be helping colleagues to think about things in a completely new way.

 If you’re interested in something, ask to be involved.
-For example, last year I helped co-found the Baillie Gifford LGBT network.
-Being gay, I understand that joining your first workplace after university can be a daunting experience.
-So for me it was important that those who identify as LGBT are encouraged to be themselves here.
-By creating the network we want to promote conversation around LGBT inclusion and support an open, respectful working environment.
+For example, I helped co-found the Baillie Gifford LGBT+ Network.
+Being gay I understand that joining your first workplace after university can be a daunting experience.
+So, for me, it was important to encourage those who identify as LGBT+ to be themselves here.
+By creating the network, we want to promote conversation around LGBT+ inclusion and support an open, respectful working environment.

 University of York, Economics & Finance

 I’m from a working-class family and wasn’t sure what I could do with my degree.
 During my studies, I did some public service internships, but struggled with the culture.
 For me, everything moved so slowly in government where you could get lost in the machine.
 So when some of my friends recommended looking into investment research, I discovered Baillie Gifford, a bit of an outlier in the financial services industry.
 They have a long-term approach and are concerned about making a positive impact on society.
 The interview process was different too.
 Other firms expect you to have quite a lot of macro and market knowledge, but Baillie Gifford asked me what I’d read recently and why I chose the qualifications I did.